 Senior loan risk.
-Certain Closed-End Funds held by the Corporate High Yield Trust and the Senior Loan Trust invest in senior loans.
+Certain Closed-End Funds held by the Senior Loan Trust invest in senior loans.
 Senior loans in which the Closed-End Funds invest:

 - generally are of below investmentgrade or "junk" credit quality; - may be unrated at the time of investment: - may be floating-rate instruments in which the interest rate payable on the obligations fluctuates on a periodic basis based upon changes in the base lending rate;